-We are now seeking applications from students to join the Scrutiny Committee of the Students' Union.
+We are now seeking students to join the Scrutiny Committee of the Students' Union.

 You can apply here or read below for more information